Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tab-set.md

 <SketchWidget name="TabSet" href="/standards-toolkit.sketch" />

-The Tab Set component comes in 2 distinct varieties - the default Tab Set and the [Scrollable Tab Set](#scrollable-tabs).
+The Tab Set component comes in two distinct varieties - the default Tab Set and the [Scrollable Tab Set](#scrollable-tabs).

 ### Anatomy

 <TabSetAnatomy />

 1. **Active Tab**.
-This show the user the currently selected tab.
+This shows the user the currently selected tab.
 2. **Inactive Tab**.
 This is the default look for an unselected tab.
 3. **Container**.
 The container wraps the component.